nheidloff/blog-nh/_posts/2025-12-10-vibe-coding-bob.md

 [Stanford university](https://www.youtube.com/watch?v=9xoqlstC-W0) has done a survey with 600+ companies and 100k+ software engineers this year.
 It shows some interesting results.

-AI-based coding assistants works well for greenfield scenarios and low complexity, while it struggles with brownfield applications and high complexity.
+AI-based coding assistants work well for greenfield scenarios and low complexity, while they struggle with brownfield applications and high complexity.

 ![image](/assets/img/2025/12/vibe-coding-bob-03.jpeg)